-If you’ve ever researched natural health remedies or medical marijuana, you’ve likely come across the three famous letters “CBD”; and perhaps you’ve wondered what it stands for.
+If you’ve ever researched natural health remedies or medical cannabis, you’ve likely come across the word CBD; and perhaps you’ve wondered what it stands for.
 With its recent rise in popularity, there has been a lot more interest surrounding the compound.
 CBD stands for cannabidiol, which is a naturally occurring cannabinoid found in the cannabis plant.

 Cannabinoids are a class of chemical compounds that work in a similar way to neurotransmitters in the body.
-So what does this mean?
-Well, cannabinoids don’t only exist in cannabis, they are also found in the human body.
+Cannabinoids don’t only exist in cannabis, they are also found in the human body.
 All vertebrates produce cannabinoids, and those found in the human body are referred to as endocannabinoids.

 As we’ve already mentioned, CBD is the abbreviation for cannabidiol.
 It’s one of the primary compounds that is found in the cannabis plant.
 After tetrahydrocannabinol (THC), which is a psychoactive compound, CBD is the second-most abundant cannabinoid in the cannabis plant.
-But unlike THC, CBD is non-psychoactive – meaning it won’t make users high.
+However, unlike THC, CBD is non-psychoactive – meaning it won’t make users feel intoxicated.

 Cannabinoids are the molecules that are responsible for the cannabis plant’s medicinal and recreational properties.
 Today, there are over 100 known cannabinoids.
-The most well-known of these cannabinoids is THC, which is most commonly used for its “recreational” properties – it’s psychoactive and intoxicating.
+The most well-known of these cannabinoids is THC, which is most commonly used for its psychoactive and intoxicating properties.

-CBD, on the other hand, is non-intoxicating and is typically known for promoting an overall sense of calm, and it may help to bring the body back into balance.
-You could say that CBD is the yang to THC’s yin; it elevates your level of chill and halts anxiety without intoxication.
+CBD, on the other hand, is non-intoxicating and is typically known for promoting an overall sense of calm.
+It may also help to bring the body back into balance.

-More importantly, CBD is known to have many therapeutic benefits, including anti-inflammatory, pain-relieving, anti-anxiety, seizure-suppressant, analgesic, and lots more.
+More importantly, CBD is known to have many therapeutic benefits, including anti-inflammatory, pain-relieving, anti-anxiety, seizure-suppressant, and analgesic properties.

 How CBD Works

-The way in which CBD interacts with body and brain is rather complicated.
+The way in which CBD interacts with the body and brain is rather complicated.
 To date, scientists have found more than a dozen different ways that CBD affects us.
-It’s highly likely that the beneficial effects of CBD are due to the total of its activation of all of the biological pathways, not one in particular.
+It’s highly likely that the beneficial effects of CBD are due to the sum of its effects on several of the biological pathways, not just one in particular.

-CBD interacts directly with numerous proteins in the body and central nervous system – a few of which are components of the endocannabinoid system (ECS).
-For example, CBD binds to both the CB1 and CB2 cannabinoid receptors.
-But it interacts in a way that is essentially the opposite of what THC does.
+CBD interacts directly with numerous components in the body and central nervous system.
+A few of these are components of the endocannabinoid system (ECS).

 CBD Product Types

-CBD has to be ingested – tinctures and pure oils are administered sublingually.
+Tinctures and pure oils are administered sublingually.
 This means that you place the oil under the tongue and wait between 1 – 2 minutes to swallow it.
-Vape oils need to be inhaled using a special vape e-pen.
+Vape liquids need to be inhaled using a special vape e-pen.

 CBD can also be applied topically.
 Skin and beauty products infused with CBD are all-natural and thought to be very good for the skin.
 Many athletes like using CBD salves for joint and muscle pain either before or after workouts.
 It helps to soothe aches and pains from vigorous exercise.